-James and Mary Little continued to live at 140 Marlborough in 1878, but had moved soon thereafter to Brookline.
-James L. Little, Jr., trustee, continued to be shown as the owner of the house on the 1883, 1888, 1898, 1908, and 1917 Bromley maps.
+James and Mary Little continued to live at 140 Marlborough in 1878, but moved thereafter to Brookline.
+140 Marlborough continued to be owned by James L. Little, Sr., as trustee for Mary (Revere) Little, and leased to others.

 Horatio Curtis was a shipping merchant in the Calcutta trade and later a sugar refiner.
 By 1885, he was agent for the Pacific Guano Company, and from 1891 to 1916, he was president of the Old Boston National Bank.

-By the 1882-1883 winter season, 140 Marlborough was the home of cotton mill treasurer Samuel Leonard Bush and his wife Emeline (Emma) Bicknell (Franklin) Bush.
+By the 1882-1883 winter season, 140 Marlborough was the home of cotton mill treasurer Samuel Leonard Bush and his wife, Emeline (Emma) Bicknell (Franklin) Bush.
 They had lived at 80 Marlborough during the previous season.

 In his biography of Noble Laureate Dr. George Richards Minot, The Inquisitive Physician, Francis M. Rackemann comments that Dr. Minot attended Fiske School from the age of six (ca. 1891-1892), and describes Miss Fiske as “an energetic, able woman of strong character, who each year introduced a new group of little boys and girls into the mysteries of the three R’s.”
 He indicates that the school was “in a private home on Dartmouth Street,” which appears to be an error, inasmuch as as the school was located at 140 Marlborough (near Dartmouth).